blurrycontour/zuul-gerrit/doc/source/developer/specs/tenant-scoped-admin-web-API.rst

 the claim in the Authentication Token, eg:

 * if the claim is a JSON list, check that the condition value is in the claim
-* if the claim is a string, check that the condition value is equal to the claim's value
+* if the claim is a string or a boolean, check that the condition value is equal to the claim's value

 The special ``zuul_uid`` claim refers to the ``uid_claim`` setting in an authenticator's configuration, as will be explained below.
 By default it refers